lovell/sharp/docs/api-output.md

 Use these HEIF options for output image.

-Support for patent-encumbered HEIC images requires the use of a globally-installed libvips compiled with support for libheif, libde265 and x265.
+Support for patent-encumbered HEIC images using `hevc` compression requires the use of a globally-installed libvips compiled with support for libheif, libde265 and x265.

 ### Parameters